Nick Dandolos: Later life

 Near the end of his life, Dandolos was near-broke and playing $5 limit draw poker games in Gardena, California.
 When asked by a fellow player how he could once play for millions and now be playing for such small stakes, Dandolos supposedly replied, "Hey, it's action, isn't it?".

 Death

-He died on Christmas Day in 1966 and was a charter inductee of the Poker Hall of Fame in 1979.
+He died on Christmas Day in 1966.
+He was a charter inductee of the Poker Hall of Fame in 1979.

 Legacy

 It's estimated that he won and lost over $500 million in his lifetime.
 He himself claimed that he went from rags to riches over 73 times.
 He donated over $20 million to education and charity.

 A book by Ted Thackrey was published in 1968 titled Gambling Secrets of Nick the Greek.

 A novel about Dandolos' life was written by Harry Mark Petrakis in 1978 titled Nick the Greek.

 A song about Dandolos titled "The Great Dandolos" was included in 2014 Vigilante, a record by a Greek band called Planet of Zeus.